marmelab/react-admin/docs/Breadcrumb.md

 When using [nested resources](./Resource.md#nested-resources), create breadcrumb items for the sub-resources.

-For intance, the screencast at the top of this page shows a `songs` resource nested in an `artists` resources.
+For instance, the screencast at the top of this page shows a `songs` resource nested in an `artists` resources.

 ```jsx
 import { Admin, Resource } from 'react-admin';